jupyterhub/jupyterhub/docs/source/reference/config-proxy.md

     listen 80;
     server_name HUB.DOMAIN.TLD;

-    # Send all requests to port 80 to 302 and redirect to HTTPS
+    # Send a redirect request using the $request_uri that was requested but via HTTPS
     return 302 https://$host$request_uri;
 }